judith-tonhauser/projective-probability-ARCHIVED/plan.md

 ## Entailment experiment

 - Goal: to identify the extent to which the content of the clausal complement of an (unembedded) attitude predicate is entailed
+- The clausal complements are the 20 clauses for which we established facts in the prior probability experiment that result in the eventualities described by these clauses to have a higher versus a lower prior.
 - Response task: Given the standard definition of entailment (see above), we need a task that probes the extent to which the attitude sentence can be true and the content of the clausal complement false, i.e., the extent to which the content of the clausal complement is not entailed by the attitude sentence.
 - Contradiction task: